Sam16052001/DAA-Lab-1-practice/README.md

 # Saddam Hussein
 #20BCE0298
-# a program that will return the nth smallest element in the array data.
+#A program that will return the nth smallest element in the array data.

 #include <algorithm>
 #include <iostream>